 So, how do you strengthen or tone your vagus nerve?
 One way is to have a physician apply electric pulses directly to the nerve.
 No thank you!
 Another proven and effective way to the tone the vagus nerve is to practice yoga or meditation.

 Yoga and Meditation Can Ease the Symptoms of Digestive Disorders

 An increasing number of studies are coming to the conclusion that relaxation techniques such a yoga, meditation, pranyama (yogic breathing) and other mindfulness practices help to tone the vagus nerve, restoring clear lines of communication between the brain and the gut.
 This is something yogis have know for thousands of years.
 And even better, its free!

 Once the vagus nerve is strong and healthy, the symptoms from digestive disorders like IBS and Crohn’s disease improve.
 And that’s not all.
 A toned vagus nerve has been shown to help with other inflammatory and autoimmune diseases.
 And because it is part of the parasympathetic nervous system, it can improve the symptoms of depression, PTSD and generally promote feelings of well-being.

-When it comes to the vagus nerve and digestion, practicing relaxation, meditation and healthy breathing exercises will help to maintain a healthy vagus nerve and in turn, will help to improve your digestive health.
-If you are experiencing gastrointestinal disorders or need help with weight loss please contact our San Diego clinic to speak with a professional.
+When it comes to the vagus nerve and digestive issues, practicing relaxation, meditation and healthy breathing exercises will help to maintain a healthy vagus nerve and in turn, will help to improve your digestive health.
+If you are experiencing gastrointestinal disorders or need help with weight loss please call our office to speak with our San Diego Dietitian.